gidesa/ocvWrapper24/README.md

 The signature of external handler has to be:

-void(*customException) (string_t*)
+void(\*customException) (string_t*)

-Regarding Delphi, the main unit OPENCVWrapper.pas (see forward) when initializing register a standard handler, that raise a Delphi exception for every C** or Opencv exception.
+Regarding Delphi, the main unit OPENCVWrapper.pas (see forward) during initialization registers a standard handler, that raise a Delphi exception for every C++ or Opencv exception.
 But you can register a different function, with the same signature as the unit one:

 procedure cvException(msg: PCvString_t);